 SpaceX has delayed the launch of Falcon 9 due to severe weather conditions.

-The EchoStar XXIII which was supposed to be launched on March 14 at 1:34 a.m.
-ET, has been postponed due to poor weather conditions.
-Cloudy skies accompanied by strong winds led to the delay in the launch of the EchoStar XXIII satellite.
+The EchoStar XXIII , which was supposed to be launched on March 14 at 1:34 a.m.
+ET, has been met with cloudy skies accompanied by strong winds, which led to the delay in the launch of the EchoStar XXIII satellite.

-The scientists at the Patrick Air Force Base predicted the chances of favorable conditions were around 40 percent prior to the scheduled launch.
+Scientists at the Patrick Air Force Base predicted the chances of favorable conditions were about 40 percent prior to the scheduled launch.

-The launch has now been rescheduled to March 16 at 1:35 a.m.
+The launch of Falcon 9 has now been rescheduled to March 16 at 1:35 a.m.
 ET, with a considerably better forecast as predicted by the Air Force's 45th Weather Squadron.

 Here is the official announcement from SpaceX, regarding the delay.

 Standing down due to high winds; working toward next available launch opportunity.

 EchoStar XXIII is a commercial communications satellite which is the payload that will be housed in the Falcon 9 rocket.
 It will be placed in a high orbit above the Earth to provide broadcast services to Brazil.